nstbayless/CV1-controls/README-export.md

 - catch: this is the recommended behaviour.
 The player will land on stairs by default, and fall through by holding down.
 - latch: this is close to the CV4 behaviour.
 The player will land on stairs only when holding up.

-### V-cancelling
+### Air control

-`vcancel` allows the player to control the height of their jumps by releasing the jump button early.
+`vcancel` allows the player to control the height of their jumps by releasing the jump button early. `stairsonly` means that no air control is permitted at all; the only change made by the hack is stair landing/catching.

 ## Credits